If you cannot find answers to your questions here, contact the eReserve Service.

 Why eReserve and not my online course?

 Placing items on eReserve ensures that RMIT does not unknowingly breach the Copyright Act, and that we effectively record what copyrighted works we make available online to students.
 RMIT and its staff must adhere to the limits and regulations of the Licence Scheme.
-During a copyright audit, the University must record all works communicated to students, which would be extremely difficult to do without a centralised system like eReserve.
+During the Copyright Agency sampling period the Copyright Agency sampling period, the University must record all works communicated to students, which would be extremely difficult to do without a centralised system like eReserve.

 - You can link directly from your course to the online document in eReserve.